Documentation

 Warehouse schedules can be created, updated, or deleted using the Sundeck SaaS User Interface or by calling SQL stored procedures.

 When creating a new schedule, the new schedule’s finish_at must match an existing schedule’s finish_at time.
 This can be modeled as splitting an existing schedule in half and defining the new configuration for the “latter” half.
-When deleting a schedule, OpsCenter will fill any gaps to guarantee that the schedules remaining cover the 24hour period of a day.
+When deleting a schedule, the Sundeck Native App will fill any gaps to guarantee that the schedules remaining cover the 24hour period of a day.

 DDL for Warehouse Schedules